-Young binge drinkers may not need special counseling from family docsMarch 10th, 2014 in Addiction /
+Young binge drinkers may not need special counseling from family docsMarch 10, 2014 in Medicine & Health / Addiction

 (HealthDay)—Special counseling from family doctors had no effect on young people's binge drinking or marijuana use, new research suggests.